 In addition, we can have Associate Members who kindly contribute their skills and expertise to benefit the school’s development.
 Associate Members do not have voting rights.

-Our Full Governing Committee currently meet five times each year.
-We also have five committees that meet regularly and report back to the Full Governing Committee:
+Our Local Governing Committee currently meet six times each year.
+We also have four committees that meet regularly and report back to the Local Governing Committee:

 - Safeguarding and Premises

 To find out more about our Governors please see the information below.